balena-io/docs/pages/deployment/multicontainer.md

 ## Resin.io settings

 There are a few settings and considerations specific to resin.io that need to be taken into account when building multicontainer applications.
-First, using the `INITSYSTEM=on` [setting][init-system] in the `Dockerfile` of a service is only supported if the container is run as privileged, as **systemd** does not run correctly in unprivileged containers.
-Second, if you want to ensure your container is always kept running, set `restart` to `always`.
-Finally, to take advantage of the host OS networking stack, you'll want to set `network_mode` to `host`:
+For one, using the `INITSYSTEM=on` [setting][init-system] in the `Dockerfile` of a service is only supported if the container is run as privileged, as **systemd** does not run correctly in unprivileged containers.
+In addition, if you want to ensure your container is always kept running, set `restart` to `always`:

 ```
 privileged: true
 restart: always
-network_mode: host
 ```

+Setting `network_mode` to `host` allows the to container to share the same network namespace as the host OS.
+When this is set, any ports exposed on the container will be exposed locally on the device.
+This is necessary for features such as bluetooth.

 To store data in [persistent storage][persistent-storage], you'll want to make sure to use the `volumes` field to link a directory in your container to the `resin-data` volume: